ARM-software/psa-arch-tests/tbsa-v8m/README.md

 The abstraction layers provide platform information and runtime environment to enable execution of the tests.

-In the present release, PAL is written on top of baremetal drivers and CMSIS.
+In this release, PAL is written on top of baremetal drivers and CMSIS.

 Partners can also write their own abstraction layer implementations to allow TBSA-v8M tests to be run in other environments, for example, as raw workload on an RTL simulation.

 ## Getting started

 Follow the instructions in the subsequent sections to get a copy of the source code on your local machine and build the tests.
-See 'Porting steps for TBSA-v8M test suite' to port the TBSA-M test suite on a given target system.
+See 'Porting steps for TBSA-v8M test suite' to port the TBSA-v8M test suite on a given target system.

 ### Prerequisites